oliverwhite19/oliverwhite19/README.md

 ## About Me
 I am Oliver, a JavaScript Engineer II at [FullScript](https://fullscript.com/), where I work improving the checkout and payments experience.
-I worked at [Welbi](https://www.welbi.co/) and [LouGeek](https://louisvillegeek.com/).
-I have experience with PHP and Laravel, Express and Typescript, but now I mostly work with React and Ruby on Rails!
+I previously worked at [Welbi](https://www.welbi.co/) and [LouGeek](https://louisvillegeek.com/).
+I have experience with PHP and Laravel, Express and Typescript, but now I work with React and Ruby on Rails!

 ## What am I doing?
 - 👷 I'm currently working with Remix to rebuild some of my projects